Polydendri

 Polydendri (Greek: Πολυδένδρι, English: "Many trees") is a town and former community of East Attica, Greece.
 Since the 2011 local government reform it is part of the municipality Oropos, of which it is a municipal unit.
 It is part of Athens metropolitan area.
 Polydendri has historically been an Arvanite settlement.

 Geography

-It is located north of Athens.
+It is located in the north of Athens.
 Polydendri is at an altitude of 340 meters.
-The town contains no more than 1,385 residents (2011 census) and it has many cultural unions, such as a youth union, a traditional dance union, an athletic club (the "Black Eagle of Polydendri" playing at the athletic center of Gourezi), a tracking club and a heavy metal society (called "the Obscure" and numbering 1.500 members from all around Greece).
+The town contains 1,221 residents (2021 census) and it has many cultural unions, such as a youth union, a traditional dance union, an athletic club (the "Black Eagle of Polydendri" playing at the athletic center of Gourezi), a tracking club and a heavy metal society (called "the Obscure" and numbering 1.500 members from all around Greece).
 Furthermore, Polydendri is known for its taverns.

-The postal code of Polydendri is 19014 and its telephone access code is +3022950.
-The municipal unit has a land area of 13.881 km2 and also includes the villages of Taxiárches (pop.
-116), Irakleideís (68), and Ágios Geórgios (39).
-Its total population was 1,608 at the 2011 census.
+The municipal unit has a land area of 13.881 km2 and also includes the villages of Taxiárches, Irakleideís, and Ágios Geórgios.